Top Patio Paver Pattern Trends for 2023 | Unilock

 1. Herringbone Pattern

 In this pattern, pavers are laid in a way that resembles the bones of a herring fish, with each paver being placed at a 45-degree angle to the one next to it.
-The interlocking design of a herringbone pattern provides a benefit in terms of ease of installation.
-Unlike other patterns that may require you to cut the pavers, the V-shaped interlocking design of a herringbone pattern allows the pavers to fit together neatly and securely without any cutting.
+The interlocking design of a herringbone pattern provides a benefit in terms of stability, providing resistance against shifting, especially when used in a driveway application with heavy vehicles and turning wheels.
+Unlike other patterns that may require you to cut the pavers, the V-shaped interlocking design of a herringbone pattern allows the pavers to fit together neatly and securely along the edges of the patio or driveway.
 The result is a dynamic and visually interesting pattern that adds depth and texture to a patio.

 Herringbone Pattern